meechanism/meechanism/content/projects/watercolor/making-my-own.md

 However, there came a point when they didn't have the colors I wanted.

-I found myself popping out two or more palettes just so I can use several colors from each, and did some swapping.
+I found myself popping out two or more palettes just so I could use several colors from each, and did some swapping.
 I also didn't have a good range of colors to let alone use, but mix.
 It was just a bit frustrating.
 I realized maybe what I needed was a generic palette filled with colors I most often use and are versatile enough to mix new colors.